Happy Webs

 The results

-- 28% increase in average order value, as trade buyers found it easier to configure and compare products properly.
+• 28% increase in average order value, trade buyers could configure and compare properly.

 Ongoing partnership and the custom bookings system